sustainers/sustainers.github.io/code-of-conduct.md

 (Adapted from the [Open Source Feels Code of Conduct](http://www.osfeels.com/conduct/) and [WONTFIX Cabal](https://maintainerati.org/code-of-conduct/))

 ### Short Version
-The $ustain un-conference is dedicated to a safe, inclusive, welcoming, and harassment-free un-conference experience for everyone.
+The $ustain  is dedicated to a safe, inclusive, welcoming, and harassment-free  experience for everyone.

-All attendees, speakers, sponsors and volunteers at $ustain un-conference are required to abide by the code of conduct.
+All attendees, speakers, sponsors and volunteers at $ustain  are required to abide by the code of conduct.

 ### Need Help?
 Contact the organizers directly: